Site Search / Drupal Integration

 • Check that HTTP protocol is set to https

-• The Endpoint: the Update endpoint for your Studio App.
-The Update endpoint can be found in Studio > Navigation > App Settings > Search API
+• The Endpoint: the Update endpoint for your Search App.
+The Update endpoint can be found in Site Search > Navigation > App Settings > Search API

-• The Read & write token key: the Read & Write token for your Studio App.
-The Read & Write Studio token can be found in Studio > Navigation > App Settings > Search API
+• The Read & write token key: the Read & Write token for your Search App.
+The Read & Write Site Search token can be found in Site Search > Navigation > App Settings > Search API

 • Scroll down and click the Save button.
 Now move on to the next step.